 Current WIPs

 Given that I have been babbling extensively about the Ariann cardigan and the Pea Pod Baby Set, I figured that I should probably post a few pictures to convince all of you out there that I have been working away diligently these last few weeks.
 The pictures didn't come out as well as I'd hoped, especially in the case of the close-up shot of the Leaf Lace detail, but it's hard to photograph a piece of knitting that seems to go on forever.
 Okay.
 I've stalled long enough.
-Here they are:
+Here they are: For those of you unfamiliar with this pattern, the Ariann cardigan is made up of a 12-st repeat of 2 - mirrored 6-st sections.
+The eyelet pattern is easy to memorize, and is a nice introduction to lace work.
+It certainly gives the cardigan a level of sophistication without being too complicated.
+I am knitting this sweater using Selkirk wool (Light Gray).
+I've been pretty pleased with this wool overall as it has some nice undertones.

 It will definitely make a lovely sweater, although getting it finished is a serious challenge for the Serial Hobbyist!
 I do feel, though, that things will go a little faster now that the sleeves are joined to the body.
 The downside is that I'm now stuck with a pile of heavy knitting in my lap.
 Oh well.
 There are trade offs with everything.